 The three essential Cézanne sites in Aix are the Jas de Bouffan, the Bibémus Quarries and the studio at Les Lauves (which is by a very long way the most popular attraction with tourists).
 They should be seen in this sequence if you want to experience them in the order they assumed in the artist's own life.

-The studio tour lasts 20-30 minutes, but you will need several hours if you want to watch the 20-minute video and visit the Terrain des Peintres as well.
+The studio tour lasts 20-30 minutes, but you will need several hours there if you want to watch the 20-minute video, spend some time in the grounds and visit the Terrain des Peintres as well.

 If time is tight and you can't manage any of these three guided sites, you can get a taste of Cézanne by taking a self-guided walking tour of the places in central Aix that marked the artist's life.
 Or, if you would like to venture further afield in Cézanne's footsteps, click here to read our guide to a drive or ride along the route Cézanne around the Mont Sainte Victoire.